The Big Picture On Squatters Rights:

 Vermont Squatters Rights

-A squatter must reside on the property for a minimum of 15 years before applying for adverse possession.
+A squatter must reside on the property for at least 15 years before applying for adverse possession.

 Virginia Squatters Rights

-A squatter must occupy property openly and illegally for a minimum of 15 years before making an adverse possession claim.
+A squatter must occupy property openly and illegally for at least 15 years before making an adverse possession claim.
+The squatters’ rights in Virginia are similar to many other Eastern states.

 Washington Squatters Rights